Attractions

 10. Snag souvenirs & gifts made from recycled materials

-As you make your way out of the bird park, you’ll encounter the Bird Paradise gift store.
+As you make your way out of the bird park, you’ll encounter the Bird Paradise gift shop.
 It’s the spot to shop for colourful souvenirs that are actually useful.
 In addition to cute plushies in the shapes of all sorts of birds, you’ll find wearables such as caps and tees.

 Penguin Cove retail store.